-The Philosopher's Path (also called "the Path of Philosophy") is a tree-lined pathway that follows the canal.
-You will need to travel north-east of Kyoto to walk this very famous pathway.
+The Philosopher's Path (aka "the Path of Philosophy") is a tree-lined pathway that follows the canal.
+You will need to travel northeast of Kyoto to walk this famous pathway.
 Its layout connects the Ginkakuji (Silver Pavilion) to the north, and the Eikan-do Zenrin-ji temple to the south.

-To contemplate the pink and white blossoms of the hundreds of trees spread out over the two kilometers along the path is to inhale the scent of spring and remember that nothing lasts, even in Kyoto.
+To contemplate the pink and white blossoms of the hundreds of trees spread out over the two kilometers along the path is to inhale the scent of spring and reflection of impermanence.
 In the fall, when maple foliage sets the wooded hills ablaze, the spectacle is truly magnificent.
 During the winter months, the area is calm.
 A melancholy or joyful journey, depending on the mood.

 Shops and sights Around Philosophers Path

-Besides the walk itself under the trees along the canal, many points of interest are scattered along the route.
+Besides the walk itself, many points of interest are scattered along the route.

 - Green Terrace:

-We particularly recommend the riverside café: Green Terrace, where it is possible to eat or to have a tea or a drink.
-You can enjoy a beautiful terrace directly overlooking the path, which will prove to be very pleasant (especially in summer!).
+We particularly recommend the riverside café: Green Terrace.
+You can enjoy a beautiful terrace directly overlooking the path, very pleasant, especially in summer!